Skip to main content

 Categories: ,

-Castello Estense is in the centre of Ferrara.
-Photo, Alamy The north of Italy has an abundance of riches for the visitor, and it’s almost impossible to make a list of top favourites.
+The north of Italy has an abundance of riches for the visitor, and it’s almost impossible to make a list of top favourites.
 There’s the sublime beauty of the various lakes, the glories of Venice, and numerous small Renaissance cities to choose from.
-We’ve spent many wonderful trips exploring these Renaissance gems over decades, an…
+We’ve spent many wonderful trips exploring these Renaissance gems over decades, and they all have their own unique character and attractions.
+Recently, we re-visited the beautiful city of Ferrara, a little over 1…

 VENICE DURING THE BIENNALE